HelpGiveThanks/HGTconfiguration/README.md

 3. Type in your Forum url, replacing http://YOURSITE.COM/YOURforum.
 4. Type in your GitHub url, replacing http://github.com/YOURorganization

-     You can also change the GitHub link name to Docs or something else, if you decided to use Google Docs instead of GitHub to colaborate with others on file creation, improvements, etc.
+     You can also change the GitHub link name to Docs or something else, if you decided to use Google Docs instead of GitHub to collaborate with others on file creation, improvements, etc.
+1. Save and close this file.

 #####O. Restrict access to just people you want on the forum while you build up a trusted user base.

-1. Click on your browser's Vanilla dashboard plugin tab.
+1. Click on your browser's Vanilla forum.
+1. Click the 'dashboard' button (left most button in the second row of buttons).
 1. Scroll to the top and click on the left hand menu's Users section 'Registration' option.
-1. Select the 'invitation' option.
+1. Select the 'invitation' option in the 'Method' column.
 1. Scroll down and under the column 'Role' (to the left of the column 'Invitations per month')
-     1. Select 'Unlimited' for Administrator = You.
-     1. Select 'None' (which is the default) for all other roles.
-1. Click the 'save' button.
+     1. Click on the word 'None' for the Administrator = You, and select 'Unlimited' from the pulldown menu that opens.
+     1. Leave the other roles with 'None' as their amount of invitations.

      This insures that no one can create an account without your consent while you setup the forum.
+1. Scroll down and click the 'save' button.

 #####P. Final Step